M. Provisions, Contingent Liabilities & Contingent Assets

 - maintain an optimal capital structure to reduce the cost of capital

-In order to maintain or adjust the capital structure, the company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
+In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new share, convert outstanding OCD's into equities or sell assets to reduce debt.
 Consistent with others in the industry, the Company monitors capital on the basis of net debt to equity ratio and maturity profile of overall debt portfolio of the Company.

 Net debt implies total borrowings of the Company comprises all components attributable to the owners of the Company